lbiard/detecting_tradeoffs_crn_models/README.md

 2. Relationship between files, if important:

 The R script `figure_1_bias.R` highlights the amount of bias in estimating among-individual correlations from observation-level correlations.
 This will produce Figure 1.

+The R script `functions_postprocessing.R` contains some functions for postprocessing of the CRN model output.

 The script `simulate_data_non_repeated_crn.R` simulates the data needed to then run the Stan model `non_repeated_crn_model.stan` using the script `non_repeated_crn_analysis.R`.
 This will produce Figure 2.